corylowry12/Hour-Calculator/README.md

 * Fixed issue with you being able to input minutes as long as three numbers.
 That's no longer an issue
 * Fixed graph not display the last entered as the first bar.
 It would display the first item as the first bar.
 Now that's fixed
 * Fixed issue with text box allowing you to enter 5 digits without a colon
-* Fixed the issue with break time textbox not vibrating when clicked
+* Fixed the issue with break time Text box not vibrating when clicked
 * Added ability to edit stored hours
 * Break text box is now enabled by default
 * All new animations when switching activities